-Candidates have the option of learning CPR through a 1st aid course or in a stand-alone CPR course.
-With 1st aid training candidates can have the option of selecting from a variety of different CPR levels.
+Candidates have the option of learning CPR courses through a 1st aid course or in a stand-alone CPR course.
+With 1st aid, training candidates can have the option of selecting from a variety of different CPR levels.
 This page is dedicated to explaining the difference between the different CPR levels and the providers that offer them.

 1st aid and CPR providers that Offer Stand-Alone CPR Courses

 - The Heart and Stroke Foundation of Canada